evenstephenr/hydra-query/README.md

 `hydra-query` is a react-powered module meant to be used to fetch and set external data into your React application.

-This project was inspired by the API design of Tanner Linsley's [react-query](https://github.com/tannerlinsley/react-query).
+This project was inspired by the API design of Tanner Linsley's [react-query](https://github.com/tannerlinsley/react-query). **I do not recommend using this project instead of `react-query`**, I wanted to challenge myself to try and build my own React-based external data module.

+Hopefully this project might inspire you to build your own, as well!

 ## API